-Syrian civil war: Ceasefire brokered by Russia and Turkey in effect
+Syrian civil war: Sporadic clashes but ceasefire holds

 - Putin called the ceasefire agreement "very fragile"

-Istanbul (CNN)War-ravaged Syria has entered its first day of a nationwide ceasefire brokered by Russia and Turkey.
+Istanbul (CNN)Sporadic clashes and airstrikes on Friday marred war-ravaged Syria's first day of a nationwide ceasefire brokered by Russia and Turkey, according to rights activists.

-Syria's military said it halted operations at midnight, except against ISIS and other terror groups, the state-run Syrian Arab News Agency (SANA) reported.
+The country's military said it halted operations at midnight, except against ISIS and other terror groups, the state-run Syrian Arab News Agency (SANA) reported.

-A UK-based activist group said there were signs of pockets of violence early Friday, but large areas of the country were calm.
+But the UK-based Syrian Observatory for Human Rights (SOHR) said regime forces faced strong resistance from Islamic militants near the Damascus suburb of Wadi Barada.

-"Most areas in Syria are quiet since the start of the ceasefire, but violent clashes were reported less than two hours after it took effect in the Hama suburbs between regime forces and rebel fighters in Tal Beejo in northern Aleppo, causing regime forces to withdraw," said Rami Abdulrahman of the Syrian Observatory for Human Rights.
+More than 20 airstrikes were reported near Wadi Barada since Friday morning as militants repelled regime forces trying to advance on the suburb, activist Abu Mohammad al-Bardawi in Wadi Barada told CNN.
+The area is home to a major water spring that supplies Damascus.

 Neither SANA nor Russian state media has reported episodes of violence Friday morning.